tyu0912/ansible-terraform-gcp/README.md

 4. From the base directory of the repo, run the following command to deploy the API on each instance: `bash 2_run_ansible.sh`

 5. After running last step, there should be a url provided you can use to test.
-Please run that url in your browser
+Please run that url in your browser.
+You should see a message like "Welcome to Tennison's attempt..."

 6. If everything looks good, you can use the command below to tear down the infrastructure.